SyracuseUniversity/ZestExamples/Gromacs/README.md

 Once generated, small_test.tpr can be submitted with the provided SLURM script to run a short GPU test job.
 # Additional Resources
 You can find additional Zest information [in Answers](https://answers.atlassian.syr.edu/wiki/x/YAfJCQ).
-For Gromacs assistance, see [the official Gromacs documentation](https://www.gromacs.org/).
+For GROMACS assistance, see [the official GROMACS documentation](https://www.gromacs.org/).
 As always, questions can be directed to researchcomputing@syr.edu.